nicolasdasriaux/practical-immutability/README.md

 ```

 * What are the integrity rules?
 How are they protected?
-* This is structured programming, it works, but this is not OOP.
+* This is structured programming, it works, but this is not OOP

 ---